cloudflare/cloudflare-docs/content/magic-wan/connector/configure-connector.md

 Select **Save** when you are finished.

 10. Select **Save and exit** to finish your configuration.
-Tunnels and static routes will be automatically created and associated with your Site once the Magic WAN Connector boots up (refer to the next step).
+Tunnels and static routes will be automatically created and associated with your site once the Magic WAN Connector boots up (refer to the next step).

 ## 3. Set up your Magic WAN Connector